Ramblurr/elusivetruth/_posts/2012-12-30-framing-the-story.markdown

 their company, their troubles.

 Sometimes the encounters are short, chance passings on the side of the road.
-A nearly empty water bottle kindly offered through a window by an outstretched arm when I've used up my water rations earlier than expected.
+A water bottle kindly offered through a window by an outstretched arm when I've used up my water rations earlier than expected.

 Other times, I stay for weeks or months, taking up residence in a spare room or on a couch.
-True friendships develop.
+Cooking meals, sharing laughter, developing true friendships.

 The where and the why are irrelevant details in these stories, mere backdrop, *for these stories are about people.*